h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-how-to-use-maya-transfer-attributes-smartly.md

 ![](/images/03_transfer_attributes_case_1_options.jpg)

-_So this is the options in this case._
+_So these are the settings in this case._

 ##### Case #2: Transferring Vertex Normals